alvinlikayue2018/targeted_subthreshold_search_method_paper_data/README.md

 In this git repository you will find:
 * Full candidate list of targeted-subthreshold search for LIGO-VIRGO observing runs O1/O2.
 * Reduced template bank plot for O1/O2 gravitational wave events.
-* Skymaps of all found possible lensed candidates for each targeted events.
+* Range vs combined FAR comparison plots of targeted-subthreshold search for LIGO-VIRGO observing runs O1/O2.

 ## Full candidate list
 Note that candidates are ranked in ascending order of FAR.